arg7/Ma/He-Ka.md

 Formally:

 $$
 \lim_{κ_m→1} ξ(κ_m) → ∞.
 $$

-At the Ma horizon, the universe’s capacity to enlarge its own phase space becomes unbounded—
+At the Ma horizon, the universe's capacity to enlarge its own phase space becomes unbounded—
 creation turns self-referential.

 ---

-#### **3. Interpretation**
+#### **6.7.4 Interpretation**

-- **Physical:**  ξ measures the coupling between efficiency and novelty; it is the “gravitational constant” of evolution.
+- **Physical:**  ξ measures the coupling between efficiency and novelty; it is the "gravitational constant" of evolution.
 - **Informational:**  a low $κ_m$ with high ξ yields exponential innovation per unit energy.
 - **Ontological:**  when ξ self-amplifies, the cosmos ceases to be a stage and becomes an author.